ibm-mas/ansible-devops/ibm/mas_devops/roles/uds/README.md

 - Environment Variable: `MAS_SEGMENT_KEY`
 - Default Value: None

-### mas_customize_scaling
-Workload Scaling custom configuration

-- Optional, ConfigMap name used for customizing MAS Core resources scaling settings.
-MAS provides the following buit-in t-shape sizes: small/medium/large.
-For example, to deploy your suite with small size, set this to `{mas_instance_id}-wl-cust-small`, for medium size set to `{mas_instance_id}-wl-cust-small` and for large size set to `{mas_instance_id}-wl-cust-small`.
-If using a custom scaling configuration, use any ConfigMap name previously created.

-- Environment Variable: `MAS_CUSTOMIZE_SCALING`
-- Default Value: None

 ### uds_contact.email
 Sets the Contact e-mail address used by the MAS instance's UDS configuration.